WHAT IS BRUXISM?

 In addition to suffering great wear of our tooth enamel that can be accompanied by dental sensitivity, fissures and fractures of our teeth and molars, we can suffer jaw and ear pain, headache or tension headaches, facial and neck tension, and problems (pain, clicking noise, difficulty opening the mouth, etc.) in the temporomandibular joint.

-Is bruxism cured?
+Can bruxism be cured?

 The answer is NO. Bruxism is not a disease, but a disturbance of the nervous system mainly due to stress.
 If we manage to control this stress and other factors, we can reduce the level of bruxism almost to a minimum so that it is not harmful to the teeth, the muscles or the joint.